mangeshjogade/tech-blogs/CICD/trunk-based-development.md

-# Trunk-Based Development with GitHub: A Guide for our enterprise Developers
+# Trunk-Based Development with GitHub: A Guide for enterprise Developers

 Welcome to our enterprise development blog!
-Today, we're going to introduce you to trunk-based development and how we've successfully implemented this approach in our enterprise using GitHub.
+Today, we're going to introduce you to trunk-based development and how we've successfully implemented this approach in enterprise using GitHub.
 If you're a developer at our enterprise, this guide will help you understand the benefits of trunk-based development and how to effectively use it in your daily work.

 ## What is Trunk-Based Development?